+A few favorite locales.
+The Quad.
+An eclipse.
+Downtown Franklin, TN.
+The Coloseo.
 As the longest running train in the United States, the Durango to Silverton train (bottom right in the grid) is an amazing piece of engineering.
 It has operated out of the same Depot since 1882.
 What would it have been like to cut the tracks through the canyon to chase silver in the mountains?
 You can see from the picture the train dances along the cliff side.
-The view is breathtaking.
+The live view is breathtaking.
 Hard to imagine the blood, sweat, and tears those shed to build the line, but I’m sure there was at least some doubt.
 I think we all have those moments in life where we hesitate to push ourselves for one reason or another.
 It’s hard to put yourself out there.
 No matter what we do.
 Fortune and glory.

 To keep me going, one of my favorite quotes is tacked up on an old bulletin board in my office.
-I came across it in college and still steal a glance from time to time.
+I came across these words in college and still steal a glance from time to time.
 Say what you want about Teddy Roosevelt, but he was one daring man.

 Confidence is king.
 At times, it can be fleeting.
 Who knows?
-Maybe, a kind word or friendly article will strike a cord with folks.
-To navigate, you can find the latest posts by clicking Featured Articles in the menu.
+Maybe, a kind word or friendly article will strike a chord.
+To navigate, try clicking Featured Articles.
 These are typically longer reads.
-Nines is an evolving collection of my favorite posts taking into account personal choice and all-time hit count.
+Nines is an evolving collection of my favorites taking into account personal choice and all-time hit count.
 Mizzou fans were hungry for a championship against Auburn in 2013, taking down my hosting server (this feels somewhat quaint with today’s technology).
 But, hey, we’re always hungry.
 Sigh.
 The curse continues.
-Short Form is an experiment I ran a year ago, where I started a site posting daily.
-The project lasted about 180 days, but then I felt this was distracting from other pieces of work.
+Short Form is an experiment I ran a year ago, where I wrote daily, quick and more than a little dirty.
+The project lasted about 180 days, but then I felt this was distracting from other projects.
 These were quick thoughts.
 Snippets.
 Quotes.
 A glimpse in time.
 Ideas that didn’t quite get there.
 But that doesn’t mean they weren’t important.
-Perhaps, just maybe, they will lead to a story one day.
-And Cliff Notes and Speeches are just as advertised, I like to keep track of what I’ve read (this is more for me than anything).
+Perhaps, just maybe, they will lead to a story one day (I do add a quick thought here from time to time).
+And Cliff Notes and Speeches are just as advertised, I like to keep track of what I’ve read of late (this is more for me than anything).
 And Books, well, that is shameless advertising.
 Support me by giving these a read.